 Apple patent loss damages

-On Friday, the jury decided that Apple owes $234 million to the school's Wisconsin Alumni Research Foundation for improper use of the design patent with the A7, A8, and A8X processors used in recent iPhone and iPad models.
+On Friday, the jury decided that Apple owes $234 million (about £152 million) to the school’s Wisconsin Alumni Research Foundation for improper use of the design patent with the A7, A8, and A8X processors used in recent iPhone and iPad models.
 However, Apple plans to appeal the decision, so this could well drag on for some time.

 Also, the university recently filed a separate suit over and A9 and A9X processors seen in the iPhone 6s, iPhone 6s Plus, and iPad Pro, so it’s likely we’ll hear about another verdict while this suit works its way to a proper conclusion.